gravito-framework/gravito/packages/constellation/README.md

 ---
-title: Orbit Sitemap
+title: Constellation
 ---

-# Orbit Sitemap
+# Constellation

 Dynamic and static sitemap generation for Gravito applications.

-**Orbit Sitemap** provides a flexible way to generate XML sitemaps for your Gravito application, supporting both dynamic generation (via routes) and static generation (for build time).
+**Constellation** provides a flexible way to generate XML sitemaps for your Gravito application, supporting both dynamic generation (via routes) and static generation (for build time).
 It includes support for Google Sitemap extensions like Images, Videos, News, and i18n alternates.

 ## Features